RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

     dtype: int64
 {% endhighlight %}

 All columns, except poi, email_address, and name, have missing values.
 The number of missing values in each column cannot be simply ignored.
-Therefore, try to fill the missing values.
-<br><br>

 A careful examination of the document (<em>enron61702insiderpay</em>) shows that we can fill all missing values with 0.
 This is because the financial data are extracted from that document.
-NaN values in that document are in fact deliberately left blank, because 1. no information exist for that person or 2. columns other than total_payments and total_stock_value should add up to total_payments and total_stock_value, respectively.
+NaN values in that document are in fact deliberately left blank, because 1. no information exists for that person or 2. columns other than total_payments and total_stock_value should add up to total_payments and total_stock_value, respectively.

 {% highlight python %}
 # Fill missing values with 0.